nimdone/nimdone-88471/src/pages/index.md

       - title: See the slides
         image: images/Picture4.png
         image_alt: App user profile preview
-        content: >-
+        content: >
-          **Finalize the outline and see the slides autoarranged into beautiful presentations that can be exported as powerpoint**
+          **Finalize the outline and see the slides autoarranged into beautiful presentations that can be exported as Powerpoint.**
         actions:
           - label: Watch video
             url: /features